shinnn/rollup-config-module/README.md

 Modules built with this configuration can be used in both ES2015+ projects and traditional `require`-based projects.

-Users can load `module.js` with a build tool that supports `module` field, for example [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) and [Webpack 2](https://webpack.github.io/docs/roadmap.html#2).
+Users can load `module.js` with a build tool that supports `module` field, for example [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) and [Webpack](https://webpack.js.org/configuration/resolve/#resolve-mainfields).

 ```javascript
 import fn from 'awesome-npm-package';